powellian/nuxt-netlify-contentful-reference/README.md

 # nuxt-netlify-contentful-reference
-Reference version for a JAMStsck site - placeholder content throughout
+Reference version for a JAMStsck site - placeholder content throughout.

+Includes mockup of environment variables and Nuxt configuration, with relevant links in comments.

 ## Build Setup